eshantewari/hdv-neurolex/audioset/README.md

 resampy
 six

-5) pip install the following packages, which are used by the Youtube audio extractor:
+4) pip install the following packages, which are used by the Youtube audio extractor:

-#Please List Necessary Packages
+  *TODO Please List Necessary Packages

-4) Download the following two data files into the same directory as your VGGish python files:
+5) Download the following two data files into the same directory as your VGGish python files:

 * [VGGish model checkpoint](https://storage.googleapis.com/audioset/vggish_model.ckpt),
   in TensorFlow checkpoint format.